Robben keeping options open amid Inter links

 Robben will end his 10-year association with Bayern when he departs at season's end, having arrived from Real Madrid in 2009.

-The 34 year-old – who is recovering from a thigh injury – said he has received offers amid links with Serie A giant Inter.
+The 34-year-old – who is recovering from a thigh injury – said he has received offers amid links with Serie A outfit Inter.

-"I'm very proud, happy [to have received offers]," Robben said.
+"I'm very proud, happy [to have received offers]," Robben told reporters.
 "It was quite busy the last few weeks, especially for my dad who is my agent but it's nice to hear you know that clubs are interested.

 "For me, the future is still open, I'm still waiting, I want to wait as well.
 I need to focus on getting fit and getting back into football again and I don't know when but of course I have to make a decision.